tap349/tap349.github.io/_posts/2017-05-28-elixir-otp.md

 NOTE: `MyApp.Foo.start_link/1` has nothing to do with GenServer behaviour -
-      it's a custom function of your module (named `start_link` by convention) wrapping some kind of GenServer (and calling `GenServer.start_link/3`, `Agent.start_link/2`, `Supervisor.start_link/3` or whatever inside).
+      it's a custom function of your module (named `start_link` by convention) which starts GenServer process (by calling `GenServer.start_link/3`, `Agent.start_link/2`, `Supervisor.start_link/3` or whatever inside).
+      still this function must have arity 1 to fit into a supervision tree (see previous paragraph).

 also supervisor can supervise an arbitrary module that is not GenServer (say, `MyApp.Bar`) if it's given that module's child spec: